lucas-homer/contacts-manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This was a code-along project from the 3-part blog by Andreas Reiterer. by Andreas Reiterer.
+This was a code-along project from the 3-part blog by Andreas Reiterer.

 ## Contacts-Manager
 ### [Part One: How to Create a React App with create-react-app](https://www.andreasreiterer.at/web-development/creating-react-app-create-react-app/)